effectindex/tripreporter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'impr: ENTER DESCRIPTION OF BUG HERE'
+title: 'impr: ENTER DESCRIPTION OF IDEA HERE'
-labels: pending:triage
+labels: 'pending:triage'
 assignees: ''
 projects: effectindex/1
 ---